mikenicholson/passport-jwt/README.md

 ### Configure Strategy

-The jwt authentication strategy is constructed as follows:
+The JWT authentication strategy is constructed as follows:

     new JwtStrategy(options, verify)